rafaelmaeuer/Asus-P8P67Pro-Hackintosh/readme.md

 ---

-### Update OS X
+### Update macOS

 - Make a full backup
-- Check [hackintosher.com](https://hackintosher.com/guides/) for the latest OS X Update Guide
+- Check [hackintosher.com](https://hackintosher.com/guides/) for the latest macOS Update Guide
 - Check all kexts for updates
-- Make a new clover USB drive for testing purpose
+- Make a new clover Drive for testing purpose
   - Use updated kexts and drivers in post install
-- Boot from new clover USB drive
+- Boot from new Clover Drive
 - If system boots
-  - Mount EFI partition of OS X HDD
+  - Mount EFI partition of Macintosh HD
   - Backup `EFI` to `EFI-Backups`
-  - Install new clover version to EFI partition
+  - Install new Clover version to EFI partition
   - Copy updated kexts and drivers during post install
   - Don't forget to copy `Microsoft` folder (it contains the windows bootloader)
-- Eject clover USB drive and reboot
+- Eject Clover Drive and reboot
 - If system boots
-  - Start OS X Update
+  - Start macOS Update
-  - On restart select newly added `Install OS X ...` partition
+  - On restart select newly added `Install macOS Catalina` partition
-  - (Disable all BCRM kexts to prevent loop at the end of boot)
-  - After reboot select normal OS X partition
+  - After reboot select normal Macintosh HD partition
 - If system boots
   - Be happy and enjoy the new update
 - If system doesn't boot on one of these steps